Plantar Fasciitis Pain Treatment

 Plantar fasciitis pain is the most common complaint that we hear as foot and ankle specialists.
 This is commonly referred to as heel spur syndrome, but the heel spur is not what causes the pain.
 It results from inflammation of the plantar fascia, which is the ligament on the bottom of the foot connecting your toes to your heel bone.
 Symptoms usually occur from overuse of the ligament and/or it being too tight.
 The symptoms of plantar fasciitis include severe pain in the bottom of the foot or on the heel, which usually gets worse after rest or in the morning.
 The discomfort from plantar fasciitis can be debilitating for some patients.

 Luckily, plantar fasciitis treatment is usually successful without surgery with the use of conservative treatment options such as foot injections, foot orthotics and stretching.
 However, in about 10% of the population, surgery for plantar fasciitis is necessary.
-There are several other painful foot problems that mimic plantar fasciitis, and therefore proper diagnosis is important in order to receive the right treatment for plantar fasciitis.
+There are several other painful foot problems that mimic plantar fasciitis, and therefore proper diagnosis is important in order to receive the right plantar fasciitis treatment.

 Diagnosis of Plantar Fasciitis